-In the article and video on the link below, you find a great article on how child predators work.
+In the article and video on the link below, you find a great information on how child predators work.
 The child advocate interviewed stated something that I have taught, that the predator does not only target the child, but they also target the family.
-The reason they do this is that a vulnerable child with a bad or neglectful family relationship is less likely to tell someone what is happening.
-Some things to look for in these situations that are red flags are the following
+The reason why is that a vulnerable child with a bad or neglectful family relationship is less likely to tell someone what is happening.
+Some red flags to look for are the following:

-- Regular one to one communication with the child via text
+Regular one to one communication with the child via text or email etc

 Remember the bad guys out there will target the family, looking for those families with kids that are vulnerable.
 So let’s be involved parents and keep our eyes open and communication flowing with our kids.
 Being an involved parent and having open communication with your child is the best deterrent to the child predators.